2ptr/Mallet/README.md

 <img src="mallet.png" width="300" height="300" />

 # Mallet
 Mallet is a tool to quickly generate shellcode droppers that will evade basic AV solutions like Windows Defender.
-Mallet supports custom shellcode as well as templates for popular C2 frameworks.

 MALLET IS A WIP.
 MANY FEATURES ARE NOT YET IMPLEMENTED.